latex3/tagging-project/documentation/wtpdf/fulldoc.md

 The untagged PDF was auto-tagged by Adobe Acrobat Pro on Windows.
 The resulting PDF is then read by Foxit/NVDA.
 A similar readout is produced when passing it to Acrobat Reader/NVDA.

-{% include youtube.html id="3U0HRT1xaqo" width="medium" comment="t5-autotagged UF foxit"%}
+{% include youtube.html id="dHvhTxZWd7E" width="medium" comment="t8 -autotagged Windows foxit"%}

 #### Observations